 Best for Easy Installation

-All Alert1 devices are preprogrammed prior to being shipped to customers.
+Some less tech-savvy seniors may be worried that setting up a medical alert system will be too difficult for them, but all Alert1 devices are preprogrammed prior to being shipped to customers.
 When the system arrives, customers simply need to plug it in.
 That means no professional installation is required, and no installation fee.
-If customers do need help, they can call Alert1 customer support for assistance.
+If customers do decide that they need help, they can call Alert1 customer support for assistance.

 Pricing and Plans